 I never ever intended to be a teacher of plants.
 I still don’t regard myself as a teacher.
 I’m just a guide.
 I know a little bit about plants.

 In fact the more I know, the less I know.
-And one day I met a guy named Frank Kirk who many people in the plant communities in America and now over here have heard of.
+And one day I met a guy named Frank Cook who many people in the plant communities in America and now over here have heard of.

 I filmed him for three hours and at the end he just said, “You need to be teaching plants.”